davidrb/opqbox2/README.md

 Changes From OPQBox 1.
 ----------------------------
 OPQBox2 is a complete redesign from the previous generation.
 It replaces the voltage sensing transformer with an isolation amplifier.
 The sampling rate has increased from 4kSPS to up to 100kSPS.
-In order to keep up with the faster sampling a dedicated ARM DSP is used to control the sampling and
+In order to keep up with the faster acquisition a dedicated ARM DSP is used to control the sampling and realtime processing.
 Here is a summary of component changes proposed for OPQBox2:

                 | OPQBox1 | OPQBox2